SamiPerttu/fundsp/README.md

     });
 ```

-The processing function receives time in seconds as an argument,
+The processing function can obtain window time from the supplied FFT window
-to support time varying effects.
+object, to support time varying effects.

 For more information on the technique, see
 [Fourier analysis and reconstruction of audio signals](http://msp.ucsd.edu/techniques/v0.11/book-html/node172.html).